mia-platform/documentation/docs/development_suite/set-up-infrastructure/enhanced-project-workflow.md

   ![deployment strategy selection](./img/settings-advanced-convert-button.png)

 :::caution
-Enabling the Workflow on an existing Project will not make any changes to the Project repository, make sure to follow the [migration guide](#migrating-your-projects) below before converting the Project to the new workflow.
+Enabling the Workflow on an existing Project will not make any changes to the Project repository, so make sure to follow the [migration guide](#migrating-your-projects) below before converting the Project to the new workflow.
 :::

 <details>
 <summary>Enable the Workflow on a whole Company</summary>

-If you want to ensure that all Projects in your Company adopt the **Enhanced Project Workflow**, you can open a service request and ask for the support of a Mia-Platform referent in order to enable the `ENABLE_CONF_GENERATION_ON_DEPLOY` feature toggle at Company level.
-The activation of this feature on the Company level disallows also to create new Project without the Enhanced Workflow.
+If you want to ensure that all Projects in your Company adopt the **Enhanced Project Workflow**, you can open a service request and ask for the support of a Mia-Platform referent in order to activate the `ENABLE_CONF_GENERATION_ON_DEPLOY` feature toggle at Company level.
+The activation of this feature at the Company level also disallows the creation of new Projects with the standard Workflow.

 </details>